 When the zucchini is cooked, arrange the slices across the center of a plate and mound with tomato chunks.

-Toss the arugula with remaining oil and salt and place on top of the tomatoes.
+Toss the arugula with the remaining oil and salt and place on top of the tomatoes.

 Sprinkle chopped basil around the plate.